 Being a professional tennis player is a full time job, which means professional tennis players need salaries.
 However, because of the format of the sport, that is not possible.
 As a result, many players get that money they need then by betting on themselves to lose a point, game, set or even sometimes a match.

 This is one of the ugliest realities of the sport.
 Thankfully, the vast majority of incidences happen at the lower levels of the sport.
 There is no perfect solution to the problem.
 Many tournaments are sponsored by betting sites.
-Although some players like Novak Djokovic have decided not to be represented by any betting organization, most players don't have such a high moral standard or enough money to have the right to be picky.
+Although some players like Novak Djokovic have decided not to be represented by any betting organization, most players don't have such a high moral standard or enough money to be that picky.

 As a result, it is impossible to completely separate the sport from betting.
 However, tennis can reward more prize money for winning and less for losing to diminish the incentive to throw away games, sets or matches.
 If the amount of money you receive in prize money depends very little on the result of the match, the players will be less likely to care about the result.
 However, if $700 depends on even the least important matches, gaining $500 from a bet is not worth it anymore.